sunbyte/glitch-typewriter/README.md

 #### `slogans` (required)

 - **Type**: `string[]`
 - **Description**: An array of strings that will be displayed one by one in a typewriter effect.
-When the first string finishes, the second one will start, and so on.

   ```tsx
   const slogans = [